jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Configuring the Deployer with the Add Deployer Stage screen][19]

+1. Leave the **Stage Name** field at its default.
-1. Leave the **Application name** field blank so that Bluemix will use the name in the manifest.
+2. Leave the **Application name** field alone; the default name comes from the project `manifest.yml` file.
-2. Leave the organization as is.
+3. Leave the **Target** and **Organization** as they are.
-3. You can select a space to use, or create one.
-For the purposes of this tutorial, leave the space as dev.
+4. You can select a **Space** to use, or create one.
+For the purposes of this tutorial, leave the space as "dev."
 The script section shows the deployment script that runs to deploy the application.
 The `CF_APP` variable resolves to the app name.
-In this case, it resolves to the name in the manifest because the **Application name** field is blank.
-4. Click SAVE.
+5. Click **SAVE**.
 Your app is ready to be pushed to Bluemix.

 ![Fully configured Pipeline][48]